Black Hawk Down (film): Music

 The musical score for Black Hawk Down was composed by Hans Zimmer, who previously collaborated with director Scott on several films including Thelma & Louise (1991) and Gladiator (2000).
 Zimmer developed the score through a collaboration with a variety of musicians that blended "east African rhythms and sounds with a more conventional synthesizer approach."
 In doing so, Zimmer avoided a more traditional composition in favor of an experimental approach that would match the tone of the film.
 "I wanted to do it like the way the movie was," said Zimmer.
 "So I got myself a band together and we just went into my studio [...] and we'd just be flailing away at the picture, I mean, you know with great energy."
 A soundtrack album was released on January 15, 2002, by Decca Records.
+Included on the soundtrack was the Moby track Why Does My Heart Feel So Bad? which was used in the film's worldwide trailer.

+Release

+Black Hawk Down had a very limited release in four theaters on December 28, 2001, in order to be eligible for the 2001 Oscars, staying at that number for its first two weeks.
+The film's release expanded on January 11, 2002, to 16 theaters for its third week; over its first three weeks, running on fewer than 20 screens throughout that period.
+A wide release commenced on January 18.
+The film's Washington, D.C. premiere at the Uptown Theater was attended by Vice President Dick Cheney, Secretary of State Donald Rumsfeld, and several military personnel and veterans.

+In 2006, an extended cut of the film was released on DVD.
+The cut contains an additional eight minutes of footage, increasing the running time to 152 minutes.
+This extended cut was released on Blu-ray and in 4K on May 7, 2019.

 Reception

 Box office

-Black Hawk Down had a very limited release in four theaters on December 28, 2001, in order to be eligible for the 2001 Oscars, staying at that number for its first two weeks.
-On January 11, 2002, the release expanded to 16 theaters for its third week; over its first three weeks, running on fewer than 20 screens throughout that period, it grossed a total of $1.8 million.
-On January 18, 2002, the film had its wide release, opening at 3,101 theaters and earning $28.6 million in its first wide-release weekend, placing it No. 1 at the box office.
+Black Hawk Down collected $179,823 from its limited release on December 28, 2001.
+The film later earned $748,459 from its expanded release on January 11, 2002.
+It grossed a total of $28.6 million at 3,101 theaters in its first wide-release weekend, placing it No. 1 at the box office.
 The film finished No. 1 at the box office during its first three weeks of wide release, part of a consecutive five weeks in the Top 10.
-The film went on to gross $108.6 million domestically and $64.4 million overseas, for a worldwide total of $173 million, against a $92 million budget.
+Black Hawk Down went on to gross $108.6 million domestically and $64.4 million overseas, for a worldwide total of $173 million, against a $92 million budget.